Trevessa Beach

 Trevessa Beach is a hamlet in the Canadian province of Saskatchewan.
 It is within the Rural Municipality of Meota No. 468 on the eastern shore of Jackfish Lake.
+Access is from Highway 4.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Trevessa Beach had a population of 52 living in 28 of its 41 total private dwellings, a change of from its 2016 population of 60.
 With a land area of 0.19 km2, it had a population density of in 2021.